Quarrington, Lincolnshire: Government and politics

 Before 1832, Quarrington was in the Lincolnshire parliamentary constituency, which encompassed all the county except for four boroughs.
 In the 1818 election, 49 of the 2,000 people living in New and Old Sleaford and Quarrington qualified to vote.
 In 1832, the Reform Act widened the franchise and divided Lincolnshire.
 Quarrington was in the South Lincolnshire constituency that elected two members to parliament.
 The franchise was widened by the reforms so that roughly 15% (202) of males in Sleaford and Quarrington could vote in 1868.
 The constituency was abolished in 1885 and Quarrington was in the new North Kesteven constituency.
 It merged with the Grantham seat in 1918.
 In 1997, Quarrington was reorganised into Sleaford and North Hykeham.

 The member returned in 2010 for Sleaford and North Hykeham was the Conservative candidate Stephen Phillips, who replaced Douglas Hogg.
 Lincolnshire elected a Member of the European Parliament from 1974 until 1994, and then became part of the Lincolnshire and Humberside South constituency until 1999; since then, it has elected members as part of the East Midlands constituency; from 1999, there were six members for the East Midlands, but the number was reduced to five from 2009 until Brexit in 2020.

 The ancient parish of Quarrington lay within Kesteven's Aswardhurn wapentake.
 It was incorporated into Sleaford Poor Law Union in 1851.
 The Public Health Act 1872 established urban sanitary districts (USD) and Quarrington became part of the Sleaford USD, which in turn was reorganised into Sleaford Urban District (UD) by the Local Government Act 1894.
-Sleaford UD was abolished by the Local Government Act 1972 and, by statutory instrument, Sleaford civil parish became its successor, thus merging Quarrington, New Sleaford, Old Sleaford and Holdingham civil parishes.
+Sleaford UD was abolished by the Local Government Act 1972 and, by statutory instrument, Sleaford civil parish became its successor, thus merging Quarrington, New Sleaford, Old Sleaford and Holdingham civil parishes on 1 April 1974.
 Subsequently, it has been served by Sleaford Town Council, North Kesteven District Council and Lincolnshire County Council.